Coccinellidae: Life cycle

+An adult moult.
+The seven round stars are not yet aligned.

 Trophic roles

-Ladybird larva searching on Paris daisy, variety Madeira deep pink.
+Coccinellid larva searching on Paris daisy, variety Madeira deep pink.

 Coccinellids act both as predators, prey and parasitic hosts in food webs.
 The majority of coccinellids are carnivorous and predatory, typically preying on Sternorrhyncha insects like aphids, scale insects, whiteflies, psyllids and adelgids.
 Some species feed on the larvae of moths and other beetles, as well as mites.
 Since much of their prey are agricultural pests, coccinellids are considered to be beneficial insects.
 A 2009 metastudy by Hodek and Honěk found that aphid-eaters constituted around 68 percent of species that live in temperate areas but only 20 percent of species worldwide.
 Around 36 percent of total species mostly feed on scale insects.
 Larvae and adults eat the same foods, unlike in other insect groups.

-Ladybird species vary in dietary specificity.
+Coccinellid species vary in dietary specificity.
 An example of a specialist species is those of the genus Stethorus, which feed on spider mites.
 Aphid-eaters tend to be generalist; they have a high voracity and can multiply quickly in response to outbreaks, and switch to other prey when the ephemeral aphids become scarce.
 Predators of scale insects tend to be less voracious and are slower breeders and developers; matching their prey.
 Under pressure from coccinellid predation, aphid species have evolved to become more toxic, forcing coccinellids to develop immunities.
 Coccinellid predators of aphids need to defend themselves against ants that tend and defend aphids for their honeydew, and coccinellid eggs laid near aphids are disposed of.
 Some species including Coccinella magnifica and Diomus have adapted to grow within ant nests as larvae, and some like Diomus thoracicus are predators of the brood of the ant Wasmannia auropunctata.

 Cannibalism has been recorded in several species; which includes larvae eating eggs or other larvae, and adults feeding on individuals of any life stage.
 Some coccinellids are mostly non-predatory, such as some species in the genera Epilachna and Henosepilachna.
 The majority of predatory species may also supplement their diet with other sources of food both in their larval and adult stages.
 Non-animal matter consumed include leaves, pollen, nectar, sap, fungi, and honeydew.
 Members of the tribe Halyziini of the subfamily Coccinellinae are obligate fungus feeders.

 Coccinellids of any lifestage are preyed on by predators such as birds, spiders, ants and lacewings.
 They are also hosts for parasites, including some flies, ticks, mites, hymenopterans and nematodes, and pathogens, including bacteria, fungi and protozoa.
 Wolbachia bacteria infects eggs and kills male zygotes.
 The promiscuity of Coccinellids has led to their being affected by sexually transmitted infections.